Azure-Samples/active-directory-verifiable-credentials-dotnet/4-ciam-verifiedid/README.md

 If you are running the app locally, you need to edit the appsettings.json file.
 If you are running the app in Azure AppServices, you need to update the settings in an Azure AppServices deployment.
 You can use this template [appservice-config-template.json](appservice-config-template.json) and apply it in the Advanced Edit editor.

 When deploying the app to Azure AppServices, you should use Managed Identity.
-This means you will have to do register an app in the Entra tenant that is the authority for the Azure subscription of the AppService.
+This means you do not have to do register an app in the Entra tenant that is the authority for the Azure subscription of the AppService.
 TenantId, ClientId and ClientSecret are repeated in the VerifiedID section ***if*** you ever want to deploy the sample app to Azure AppServices and not use Managed Identity.

 | Section | Setting | Description |